hexdreamer/tesseract-build/iOCR/README.md

 ## Linker error, **Undefined symbol**

-Now that the compiler can find the header definitions for the modules, the linker is failing to actually find the defined symbols in the code base:
+Now that the compiler can find the header definitions for the modules, Xcode cannot find the actual symbols to use in the project.

 ```none
 Ld /Users/zyoung/build/iOCR-abqtxibtrzfqvrccvbitswwkxskn/Build/Products/Debug-iphonesimulator/iOCR.app/iOCR normal x86_64 (in target 'iOCR' from project 'iOCR')